hankfanchiu/chime/docs/file_storage.md

 First, the frontend application requests for a presigned URL and a public URL from the server.
 The presigned URL is for making the POST request to the appropriate and authorized S3 bucket.
 The public URL is eventually stored in the database as the track's audio URL.

-In the backend, Rails fetches for these URLs through the AWS SDK.
+In the backend, Rails fetches for these URLs through the AWS SDK, and delivers them as JSON to the client.

 When the signed URLs are received, the client automatically makes a second request, this time to S3.
 Included in the request is the audio file.
 The traditional XMLHttpRequest API is used for this process.